alexrhowe/APOLLO/README.txt

 Jupiter masses.
 It is important to set the initial radius and gravity so that the mass falls below this limit.
 NOTE: Cloud_Base/P_cl allows the inclusion of an opaque cloud deck in addition to another cloud model.
-(This also works for refraction limits.)
+(This also works to represent the limits imposed by refraction on probing transit spectra.)

-Gases
+Gases, 1 field:
+1. Filler gas.
+This gas will comprise  the balance of the atmosphere after the listed gases in the model are accounted for, subtracting their abundances from 1.
+Any of the supported molecules can be used as the filler gas.
+Default: "h2-only".

 List of molecules included in the model in log-abundance.
 Currently supported
 molecules:
-h2
+h2 (H2 + He)
+h2only
+he
 h-
 h2o
 ch4